 - You proposed testing in the rat.
 According to the test method OECD TG 489, rats are the preferred species.
-Other rodent species can be used if scientifically justified (OECD TG 489, para.
-23). - Additionally, you proposed to perform the test in males only, "as no significant toxicological differences were observed between males and females."
-Based on the data in your dossier, such as the repeated dose toxicity (28-day) study and the reproduction / developmental toxicity screening test, no relevant differences between males and females were noted; therefore, the comet assay study could be performed in either sex (see OECD TG 489, para.
-31). - You proposed testing by the oral route.
-Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate. - You proposed to analyse blood and liver cells.
-However, ECHA notes that in line with the test method OECD TG 489, the test must be performed by analysing tissues from liver as primary site of xenobiotic metabolism, glandular stomach and duodenum as sites of contact.

-There are several expected or possible variables between the glandular stomach and the duodenum (different tissue structure and function, different pH conditions, variable physicochemical properties and fate of the Substance, and probable different local absorption rates of the Substance and its possible breakdown product(s)).
+Other rodent species can be used if scientifically justified. - You proposed testing by the oral route.
+Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate. - In line with the test method OECD TG 489, the test must be performed by analysing tissues from liver as primary site of xenobiotic metabolism, glandular stomach and duodenum as sites of contact.
+There are several expected or possible variables between the glandular stomach and the duodenum (different tissue structure and function, different pH conditions, variable physico-chemical properties and fate of the Substance, and probable different local absorption rates of the Substance and its possible breakdown product(s)).
 In light of these expected or possible variables, it is necessary to analyse both tissues to ensure a sufficient evaluation of the potential for genotoxicity at the site of contact in the gastro-intestinal tract.
-It is at your discretion to perform additional analysis in the blood.

-2.3.1.
+2.3.2.
 Germ cells